-- Chicken broth, which I like to condense down, and use part for soup like my homemade Chicken soup with homemade egg noodles, and part to freeze in small portions.
+- Chicken broth, which I like to condense down, and use part for soup and freeze the rest in ziplocs.
 (I use the same recipe for turkey and chicken broth)

-Caveat: Make sure your knife is sharp - the same few minutes of work with a sharp knife will be a misery with a dull one!
+Here’s how I break down the chicken.
+Caveat: Make sure your knife is sharp - the same few minutes of work with a sharp knife will be a misery with a dull one: